 In vitro skin microbiota model

 Within these microorganisms, bacteria, even though they represent only 0.1% of the total, are considered as the most important microorganisms of the skin ecosystem.
 HCS Pharma developped a 2D in vitro skin microbiota model in 96-well plate made up of primary differentiated human keratinocytes and cutaneous bacteria such as S. epidermidis and S. aureus.

-The majority of skin bacteria represent commensal microorganisms, which take advantage of the host for nutrients and environment, and which provide in return a protection against infection, inflammation, and oxidative stress.
+The majority of skin bacteria represents commensal microorganisms, which take advantage of the host for nutrients and environment, and which provide in return a protection against infection, inflammation, and oxidative stress.
 In this context, different studies can be carried out on this skin microbiota model, including assessment of antioxidant properties of ingredients through ROS measurement.